babarrett/mitosis-docs/mitosis-README.md

 **Strong suggestion:**

-I suggest you build on side of the kayboard to completion before starting the second side.
+It is suggested you build one side of the keyboard to completion before starting the second side.
 This way, if you make a mistake you will only have to repare or replace one side.

 Remove the 23 square switch positions from 2 of the PCBs.
-These become the plates.
+The remaining board becomes the plate.
 Because of the thin material, especially on the sides, used a desk vice for these.
+They are fragile and subject to breakage.

+Optionally you can consider (untested) scoring both sides of the tabs you are about to break with a rolling glass cutter, or (also untested) scoring or completely cutting with a power tool like a Dremel.
+Safety equipment is considered essential if you do this.

 The tabs are drilled out to form 'mouse bites'.
-Rock the breakout back and forth about 20 times, all the glass fibres break, and they just fall out.
+Insert a pencil into the center hole of the square and rock the breakout back and forth about 20 times, all the glass fibers will break, and they just fall out.

-When I did it too fast, the soldermask flaked off as well.
-I wasn't too worried about wrecking these breakouts though, just threw them out.
+If you do it too fast, the soldermask will flake off as well.
+Don't worry too much about wrecking these breakouts though, you're just going to throw them away.

-There was a little material left, but this is hidden between the case tabs on an MX switch, so it doesn't need to be completely flush.
-I did use flush cutters to knock off any sharp bits though.
+There us a little material left, but this is hidden between the case tabs on an MX switch, so it doesn't need to be completely flush.
+Use flush cutters to knock off any sharp bits though.

 As the PCBs are used for the lower connections and the upper plate, the unpopulated footprints on the top surface need to be covered.
-I used black mylar tape, as it matched the texture of the PCB and was very thin.
-I then cut off the overhang into the switch hole with a knife.
+Use black mylar tape, as it matches the texture of the PCB and is very thin.
+Cut off the overhang into the switch hole with a knife.

 Electrical tape could work as well.